Kamande Farming In Kenya: How To Successfully Grow Lentils For Sale in 2024

 Have you ever wondered why Kamande is so expensive in Kenya?
-Well, there’s just one reason: Kamande farming is not done anywhere in Kenya.
+Well, there’s just one reason: Kamande farming is done in very few areas in Kenya and by very few people.
 Honestly, I don’t know why this is so because this country has the best climate and soil for growing these high value legumes.
 Let me explain this.

 Kamande farming in Ethiopia